 If your organization is considering a new investment, monitoring an ongoing partnership, planning a merger or choosing a new vendor, you’ve likely crossed paths with due diligence.
 Due diligence is a vital activity — and, for many organizations, it’s a cumbersome one.
+But a due diligence checklist can help.

 Still mailing and receiving hard copy physical binders?
 Exchanging Excel spreadsheets time and time again?
 Constantly pinging colleagues and partners to do their part?
 With so much work on the horizon, there’s lots to navigate.
 And if due diligence questionnaires aren’t done with precision, your organization could be facing big financial risks.

 It’s such an important process that it deserves an excellent solution.
 And, let’s be honest: you and your team deserve fewer DDQ-driven headaches.
-In this article, you’ll learn due diligence best practices and get a due diligence checklist so you can implement a smooth process.
+In this article, you’ll learn due diligence best practices and get a downloadable due diligence checklist so you can implement a smooth process.

 What is due diligence?